-Taking an active approach to the development of your leadership style is critical to team collaboration.
-You need to cultivate a wide range of practices to use in different circumstances to nurture and guide the team in the right direction.
+He argues that project managers need to cultivate a wide range of practices to use in different circumstances to guide the team in the right direction.
 These styles should engage and motivate the team, vital qualities for collaborative project management.

 Depending on the situation, you may opt to coach or mentor an individual to achieve the desired result.